 An Arts degree is the ultimate flexible university degree.
 You can study your degree at a time that suits you and your lifestyle.
 Choose to study full-time or part-time, or fast-track your degree with on-campus intensives.
 We offer a variety of majors and degree programs through:

 - Online: a growing collection of majors available to be completed online.

 - Off-campus: programs that are offered wholly or partially off-campus.

 - Intensive: programs that offer study over a few weeks – usually summer, winter or spring, and on campus.

 - Mixed mode: a combination of internal and online studies.

-As a student of Humanities both the University and the School provide access to a variety of scholarships and bursaries at a University, College of Arts, Law and Education and Discipline level.
+We provide access to a variety of scholarships and bursaries at a University, College and Discipline level.
 The main application period begins in August, and closes on the 31st October the year prior to study commencing.

 Don't meet the traditional entry requirements?
 The University of Tasmania aims to increase access and participation in tertiary education through providing alternate pathways and partnerships.
 The School of Humanities offers an alternative entry pathway into our undergraduate programs.
 The Arts pathway is a great introduction into university study, and can assist you in gaining the qualifications and experience you need for your chosen career.